What about all of the other wine clubs?

 If you haven’t heard of natural wine, the idea is that it represents the truest expression of the grapes and the land they were grown in, with "nothing added, nothing taken away."
 These wines are typically organic, some are biodynamic, most use minimal amounts of sulfur as a preservative, and often have quirky labels to compliment their natural state.

-When it comes to natural wine, we most highly recommend joining the MYSA wine club.
+When it comes to natural wine, I most highly recommend joining the MYSA wine club.
 They offer a variety of subscriptions to suit your preferences, they source all of the industry’s favorite natural wine selections and many obscure ones that excite proprietor Holly Berrigan.

 Read our MYSA Review or join this wine club.